stevana/stateful-pbt-with-fakes/README.md

 2.  *Parallel* testing with race condition detection by reusing the sequential state machine model.

 We shall describe how these features work in detail later.
-For now let’s just note that *stateful* testing in its current form was first mentioned in [*QuickCheck testing for fun and profit*](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c) (2007).
-This paper also mentions that it took John four iterations to get the stateful testing design right, so while the 2006 paper already does mention stateful testing it’s likely containing one of those earlier iteration of it.
+For now let's just note that *stateful* testing in its current form was first mentioned in [*QuickCheck testing for fun and profit*](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c) (2007).
+This paper also mentions that it took John four iterations to get the stateful testing design right, so while the 2006 paper already does mention stateful testing it's likely containing one of those earlier iteration of it.

-While the 2007 paper also mentiones *parallel* testing via traces and interleavings, it’s vague on details.
-It’s only later in [*Finding Race Conditions in Erlang with QuickCheck and PULSE*](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf) (ICFP 2009) that parallel testing is described in detail including a
+While the 2007 paper also mentiones *parallel* testing via traces and interleavings, it's vague on details.
+It's only later in [*Finding Race Conditions in Erlang with QuickCheck and PULSE*](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf) (ICFP 2009) that parallel testing is described in detail including a